BMW 5 Series Touring estate review

 - Cheaper alternatives

-The first BMW 5 Series Touring, the estate version of the 5 Series saloon, was introduced in 1991 and since then the German manufacturer has sold over one million examples.
-The latest model is the fifth generation and counts the Mercedes E-Class Estate and Audi A6 Avant as its closest rivals.
+The BMW 5 Series Touring is the estate version of the 5 Series saloon.
+It was first seen in 1991, and since then the German car maker has sold over a million of this practical luxury car.
+The current model is the fifth generation, and alternatives include the Mercedes E-Class Estate and Audi A6 Avant, which are a similar size and price.

-As you’d expect of a modern estate car, both passenger and boot space are excellent and the interior is as plush, comfortable and ergonomic as in any BMW.
-All examples of the 5 Series Touring come with alloy wheels, sat nav, DAB radio and leather seats, together with access to BMW's 'remote services' – a smartphone app that allows you to check vehicle status and remotely operate functions such as ventilation and central locking.
+As with the rest of the 5 Series range, there's loads of space inside for passengers and the interior is luxurious - yet thanks to the hatchback boot, it's much more practical than the saloon.
+All versions of the 5 Series Touring come with alloy wheels, sat-nav, LED lights and leather seats, together with access to BMW's 'remote services' – a smartphone app that allows you to check vehicle status and remotely operate functions such as ventilation and central locking.